Double entry accounting definition

 • Retained earnings (equity account: normally a credit balance).
 This includes the cumulative amount of all profits and losses, minus any dividends issued.

-• Revenue - products (revenue account: normally a credit balance)
+• Revenue - products (revenue account: normally a credit balance).
+This includes the gross revenue generated from the sale of products.

-• Revenue - services (revenue account: normally a credit balance)
+• Revenue - services (revenue account: normally a credit balance).
+This includes the gross revenue generated from the sale of services.

 • Utilities expense (expense account: normally a debit balance)